nyrdh/AzeriteUI/.github/ISSUE_TEMPLATE/bug_report.md

 ### Make sure you can check all these boxes
 <!--The game only finds new files on game startup, not on character relogs or interface reloads.
 So make sure you exit the game when updating addons to avoid this.-->
-- [ ] I have the latest addon version available from CurseForge/Overwolf/Twitch.
+- [ ] I have the latest addon version available from CurseForge.
 - [ ] I restarted the entire game after updating the addon, not just relogged or reloaded.
 (Only needed in Classic.)

-### What addon release version(s) does it happen in?
-- If you have manually chosen a release type in the Twitch client, please tell me which one:
-	- [ ] Alpha
-	- [ ] Beta
-	- [ ] Release (CurseForge/Twitch default)

 ### What game version(s) does it happen in?
 <!--The game uses different addon APIs in different versions, so this matters a lot.-->